beetle-cat-100-logo

 • Charlie hired Leo Telesmanick in 1930 as a 15 year old helper.

-• In 1936 both Charlie Beetle and John Baumann died leaving Ruth Beetle with the building of the Beetle Cat.
+• In 1936 both Charlie Beetle and John Baumann died leaving Ruth Beetle with the building of the Beetle Cat boat.
 She put Leo Telesmanick in charge and kept building until 1941 when WWII broke out.

 • Waldo Howland (Concordia) purchased the right to build the wooden Beetle Cat boat from Carl Beetle and turned the production over to Palmer Scott’s yard in New Bedford.
 Leo Telesmanick was shop foreman for Palmer Scott at the time and was put in charge of building the boat.

-• Leo Telesmanick retired in 1983 and Charlie York took over as Master Builder of the Beetle Cat.
+• Leo Telesmanick retired in 1983 and Charlie York took over as Master Builder of the Beetle Cat boat.

-• Bill Womack purchased the rights for the Beetle Cat from Charlie York in 2003.
+• Bill Womack purchased the rights for the Beetle Cat boat from Charlie York in 2003.

-• Womack relocated the Beetle Boat Shop to Wareham, MA in the summer of 2004 where they are today.
+• Womack relocated the Beetle Cat boat shop to Wareham, MA in the summer of 2004 where they are today.

-• The new shop in Wareham allowed more space for Beetle Cat new boat construction, additional storage space for the Beetle Cats - where over 225 are stored and maintained.
+• The new shop in Wareham allowed more space for Beetle Cat new boat construction, and additional storage space - where over 225 are stored and maintained.

 John Beetle 1855 -1928 (72)